Frequently asked questions

 - reduction of compliance costs

-- enhancement of stakeholders' confidence in organisational reporting
+- enhancement of stakeholder confidence in organisational reporting

 Australian Water Accounting Standard 2 (AWAS 2)

-- Will it be mandatory to subject general purpose water accounting reports to the AWAS 2?
+- Will it be mandatory to subject general purpose water accounting reports to the Australian Water Accounting Standard 2 (AWAS2)?

-The AWAS 2 sits under ASAE 3000: Assurance Engagements Other than Audits or Reviews of Historical Financial information.
+AWAS 2 was published jointly by the Bureau and the Australian Auditing and Assurance Standards Board.
+It sits under Australian Standard Assurance Engagement 3000 (ASAE 3000): Assurance Engagements Other than Audits or Reviews of Historical Financial information.
 ASAE 3000 establishes a broad framework for assurance engagements other than ‘traditional’ audits and reviews of historical financial information.

-- Who can perform an assurance engagement on general purpose water accounting reports?
+- Who can perform an assurance engagement on a general purpose water accounting report?